lhphancs/ebay-manager/README.md

 # inventory-manager

-## Purpose: Inventory manager to store details of products and calculate profits from eBay and amazon
+## Purpose: MEAN application that serves as an inventory manager for eBay by providing a database for product information.
 ### IMPORTANT: At the moment, project should only be used locally due to security reasons.

+### Features
+- Database to store product details and shipping details
+- eBay calculator to determine profit amount or desired price
+- Listing analysis by using eBay API.
+Can detect out of stock or undesirable prices

 ### Main running instructions
 1. Open command prompt